PeterD1524/rag-api-server/README.md

 LlamaEdge-RAG API server provides a group of OpenAI-compatible web APIs for the Retrieval-Augmented Generation (RAG) applications.
 The server is implemented in WebAssembly (Wasm) and runs on [WasmEdge Runtime](https://github.com/WasmEdge/WasmEdge).

+This is a search-enabled API server forked from the rag-api-server but with the following unique features:

+- It will use the user question as the query to search Google first.
+- The top search results are then added to the LLM conversation context as the system_prompt.
+It is the same way as vector search results are added to the context in the rag-api-server.
+- Generate and return the server response.

+Therefore, these endpoints are irrelevant: `/v1/files`, `/v1/chunks`, `/v1/embeddings`, `/v1/create/rag`, and `/v1/retrieve`.

 ### Endpoints

 #### `/v1/models` endpoint